passcert-project/pw_generator_server/README.md

 **Example:** `./policy_compliance_check.py test_data/jasmin_default 14 1 14 1 14 1 14 1 14` will check the folder `./test_data/jasmin_default` against the policy `minlength: 10; required: upper; required: lower; required: digit; required: special;`.

 The `--minclasses` argument is optional.
 Only integers between 1 and 4 are valid values.
 Usage: `--minclasses 3`.
+The `--blocklist` argument is optional.
+It allows the compliance checker to verify the password against a default list of 100 000 most used passwords.

 **NOTE:**
 - **The path is to the folder that contains the test data, and not the data file itself.**